The Professional in Residence Program

 If you have ever wanted to “pick the brain” of an industry insider about trends in their industry, best practices for students in the hiring process, and advice about career paths, join us for this casual meal and discussion event at CCE.

-This program is open to all undergraduate and graduate students served by the Center for Career Education (CC, SEAS, GS, SCE, SOA, GSAS and GSAPP).
+This program is open to all undergraduate and graduate students served by the Center for Career Education (CC, SEAS, GS, SOA, and GSAS).
 Note: These events will be limited to a group of 25-35 students.

 Wednesday, February 19, 2014 - Sree Sreenivasan, Chief Digital Officer, Metropolitan Museum of Art